A Strategy for Children and Youth in Canada

 - Other advocates

-The second round will be taking place virtually in January 2023.
+The second round, focused on youth voices, took place virtually in January 2023.